nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007175034/README.md

 - a lot of new scripts and queries being added... need a way to do something periodically instead of every enrich step
   - clean up or comment out unused graph query scripts
   - should optimize tag union process
+- optimized refs to be stored in partition directory files
+  - less git noise
+  - fast lookup
+  - partitioning idea from kafka?
+  - stored in deterministic order so enrich does not produce different results on servers
+  - script `implementation/saverefs` generates partition

 ` zet/20221007175034/README.md `